will-csc/To-do-App/README.md

 # To-do App

 This is a simple project created by me, and others contributors  - whom I will give their social media in the following sections.
-It was a semestral work required by **UniFECAF** university
+It was a semestral work required by **UniFECAF** university and the main goal is to help other people to organize their tasks with a nice app

 ![Pasted image 20250420005731](https://github.com/user-attachments/assets/0410e1e7-c780-41bf-9df0-7e6c271cff00)